School’s Daily Mile

 Fitness in Children

 The other advantages a rubber polymeric floor will offer are not quite as immediately obvious.
 These are benefits which EYFS and Ofsted monitor.
 The Early Years Foundation Stage is concerned with monitoring children’s mental, social and physical advancement.
 This is between the time they are born and until they reach the age of five.
+There are certain Ofsted requirements for play areas which you should consider in order to make the best outdoor space for your pupils.

-This is a Government backed scheme with the aim of providing these children with a universal level of care and attention, regardless of their age, ability or personal circumstances.
+This is a Government-backed scheme with the aim of providing these children with a universal level of care and attention, regardless of their age, ability or personal circumstances.

 Children develop at their fastest rate when they are younger and we should be encouraging this.
 Ofsted are looking to see if children can form lasting social bonds, empathise with others, improve their cognitive and physical skills and make improvements to their overall physical strength.
 The polymeric flooring encourages all of this and more by inspiring children to get fit while spending quality bonding time with their peers.